 2. Computational Innovation: Using a combination of different machine learning algorithms for analysis of steady state data, mutation data, and time-series data to generate predictive networks (Aim 2).
 As reviewed by Jaeger, inference of biological networks is an inherently difficult problem due to the presence of [ Jaeger and Monk 2010 Jaeger J, Monk N: Reverse engineering of gene regulatory networks.
 In Learning and Inference in Computational Systems Biology.
 Edited by: Lawrence N, Girolami M, Rattray M, Sanguinetti G. Cambridge MA: MIT Press; 2010.] because of the experimental limitations (e.g. few time-point measurements, many genes, measurement errors, and random fluctuations in the environment).
-Because of these limitations, methods for computational inference of gene regulation networks can be crudely divided into two approaches: (i) using non-linear or state-space based modeling of the complex interactions between a restricted number of genes (typically ten) with hidden states for unknown values for protein abundance of transcription factors (using a relatively small set of time-series data); or (ii) simpler, but linear, models of transcription factor-gene interactions, relying on larger (hundreds to thousands) numbers of microarray measurements from steady state mRNA data [Bonneau et al (2007) Cell vol. 131;1354] [ Bonneau R, Reiss DJ, Shannon P, Facciotti M, Hood L, Baliga NS, Thorsson V: The Inferelator: an algorithm for learning parsimonious regulatory networks from systems-biology data sets de novo.
+Because of these limitations, [Gloria: I suggest we start here as the above sentences have already been said:] methods for computational inference of gene regulation networks can be crudely divided into two approaches: (i) using non-linear or state-space based modeling of the complex interactions between a restricted number of genes (typically ten) with hidden states for unknown values for protein abundance of transcription factors (using a relatively small set of time-series data); or (ii) simpler, but linear, models of transcription factor-gene interactions, relying on larger (hundreds to thousands) numbers of microarray measurements from steady state mRNA data [Bonneau et al (2007) Cell vol. 131;1354] [ Bonneau R, Reiss DJ, Shannon P, Facciotti M, Hood L, Baliga NS, Thorsson V: The Inferelator: an algorithm for learning parsimonious regulatory networks from systems-biology data sets de novo.
 Genome Biol 2006, 7:R36.]
 [Wang Y, Joshi T, Zhang XS, Xu D, Chen L: Inferring gene regulatory networks from multiple microarray datasets.
 Bioinformatics 2006, 22:2413-2420] [Shimamura T, Imoto S, Yamaguchi R, Fujita A, Nagasaki M, Miyano S:Recursive regularization for inferring gene networks from time-course gene expression profiles.
 BMC Syst Biol 2009, 3:41.].
 In our previous network models, we successfully employed the state space machine-learning approach to model time-series transcriptome data for N-regulatory networks affecting N-assimilatory pathway genes [Krouk et al 2010].
 Separately, we have generated N-regulatory networks using steady state data [Gutierrez et al 2008].
 In this proposal, we will develop a computational pipeline that enables us to combine time-series data, with steady state data, and perturbation data into a single pipeline for machine learning.
-This pipeline uses the MCZ algorithm (short for the Median Corrected Z-score method) for the analysis of steady state data (from wild-type or mutants) (NEED SENTENCE ABOUT WHY MCZ IS SPECIAL) with DFG algorithm (short for Dynamic Factor Graph) which is driven by time-series data.
+This pipeline uses the MCZ algorithm (short for the Median Corrected Z-score method) for the analysis of steady state data (from wild-type vs. mutant data), a simple but successful approach, with the DFG algorithm (short for Dynamic Factor Graph, a form of state space analysis) which is driven by time-series data.

 The regulatory networks derived from this pipeline will drive a new round of experimentation, an inherent trait of the Systems Biology cycle.